mtech00/MLE-24-25/module-2-containerization/README.md

 WORKDIR /app
 ```

 Add notebooks:  We’re baking the main notebooks into the image for convenience (instead of relying on users to mount them).
-This can vary per project, but in this case we also need to ensure proper permissions for the working directory so the non-root user can access and modify files:
+This can vary per project, in this case we also need to ensure proper permissions for the working directory so the non-root user can access and modify files:

 ```
 COPY notebooks/ /app/notebooks/
 RUN chown -R ${USERNAME}:${USERNAME} /app
 ```

-Expose port 8888 and run Jupyter:
+Expose port 8888 and run Jupyter: This is a run-time command, not a build-time one.
+The script runs whenever the container starts—no auto-start setup or browser credentials are created; it simply starts the server.

 ```
 EXPOSE 8888